sidaw/fastdropout/README.md

 # fastdropout

-Loss functions for fast dropout/dropout and baselines like softmax, and logistic regressions They are described in the readme file in the respective folders.
-To get the idea behind them, see the fast dropout paper on my website at nlp.stanford.edu/~sidaw
+This repo contains loss functions for dropout / Gaussian ("fast") dropout and the delta method dropout.
+These methods are described in our papers

+Sida Wang and Chris Manning.
+Fast dropout training.
+ICML2013,

+Stefan Wager, Sida Wang and Percy Liang.
+Dropout Training as Adaptive Regularization.
+NIPS2013

-If you have minFunc, you can try running run_experiment.m The example_data loaded are vectors from the atheism vs. christian newsgroup task.
+If you have minFunc, you can execute the script run_experiment.m The example_data loaded are vectors from the atheism vs. christian newsgroup task.
 With the fixed random seed, I got: